sporkupine/Paducah-Coffee-Site/README.md

   - array.filter, probably?
 - implement lazy loading and preloading for all components other than HomeComponent
 - potentially: add a footer with social media icons, sitemap, etc (Google all the info that should go in the footer)'
-- Add a loading spinner (and find a good place to display it)
+- Add a loading spinner (auth component, cart component, blog component. really anywhere that will/does connect to Firebase)

 ### DONE: